In This Article...

 Whoever loses our little Hunger Game, will be stressed about choking the entire day and up all night with a gassy, fussy baby who ate something his tiny tummy wasn’t ready for.

-The “family food concept” I describe here is easy to apply to any meal.
-Deconstruct the meal into it’s various components, and then give those when your baby can easily digest them, in a form that he won’t choke on.
+Turning regular food into homemade baby food is super easy.
+Simply deconstruct the meal into its various components, and then give those when your baby can easily digest them, in a form that he won’t choke on.
 This means “slurpy liquids” for beginners, “pieces that can be swallowed whole” for intermediate eaters, and “soft dissolving finger foods” for advanced eaters.

 Turkey can be given to babies 7-8 months old, but you’ll need to bring your tiny Beaba to pulse it into a fine puree.
 Choose the fattier thigh meat and add some breastmilk or formula to help thin it to the right consistency.
 It should drip easily from the spoon.